Dianne Feinstein: Death and funeral

 Feinstein died of natural causes at her home in Washington, D.C., on September 29, 2023, at the age of 90.
-Despite longstanding health problems that had caused her to miss Judiciary Committee meetings for several months, her death was sudden, with Feinstein having cast a vote on the Senate floor the previous day that was needed for Democrats' efforts to avert a government shutdown.
+Despite longstanding health problems that had caused her to miss Judiciary Committee meetings for several months, her death was sudden; she had cast a vote on the Senate floor the previous day that was needed for Democrats' efforts to avert a government shutdown.

 Feinstein received many tributes from politicians such as Senate Majority Leader Chuck Schumer; Senate Minority Leader Mitch McConnell; President Joe Biden; Vice President Kamala Harris, who served with Feinstein during her time in the Senate; former presidents Barack Obama and Bill Clinton; House Speaker Kevin McCarthy; former House Speaker Nancy Pelosi; former Secretary of State, First Lady and Senate colleague Hillary Clinton; fellow Senators Alex Padilla, Bob Casey Jr., Marco Rubio, Bernie Sanders, Susan Collins, Kirsten Gillibrand, Patty Murray, Rick Scott, Josh Hawley, Lindsey Graham, and Chuck Grassley; Representatives Barbara Lee, Adam Schiff, and Katie Porter, who were running for the Democratic nomination for Feinstein's Senate seat in the 2024 election; and California Governor Gavin Newsom.

 Feinstein's death marked the first time a sitting senator had died since John McCain died in 2018 of brain cancer, and the first time in U.S. history that a female senator died in office.

 Feinstein lay in state at San Francisco City Hall on October 4, 2023.
 A memorial service was held the next day on the front steps of the Hall, and the public was discouraged from attending.
 At the service, President Biden eulogized Feinstein as "a great American hero"; Vice President Harris added, "You helped move the ball forward, and our nation salutes you"; and a lone protester held a sign saying "If you want the People to feel sad when you die, retire before you go senile".
 The service was punctuated by flyovers of the Blue Angels, coinciding with San Francisco's Fleet Week.
 Feinstein was buried between the graves of her two husbands at Hills of Eternity Memorial Park in Colma, California.

 On October 1, 2023, Governor Newsom appointed Laphonza Butler to fill Feinstein's vacant Senate seat.
 He had previously promised to appoint a Black woman in the event of a Senate vacancy.
 Butler chose not to run for Feinstein's Senate seat in the 2024 election.